svlad-90/livelooping/md/looper-mux/looper-mux.md

 ![Mix in the Drop FX](./resources/drop-fx-mix-in.jpg)

-As you can see above, it is a reverse controller, where the down point of the fader means maximum application of the effect.
+As you can see above, it is a reverse controller, where the down point of the fader means the maximum application of the effect.
 It was done like that as it plays better within the overall workflow.

 The view will reflect it in the following way within the DAW: